-The Council provides a Garden of Remembrance at Kimberley and Eastwood cemeteries.
+The Council provides a Garden of Remembrance at Kimberley cemetery.
 No memorialisation is permitted in the gardens.
 All requests for scattering must be made on the forms provided by the Council and in the presence of a Council representative.

 25. Maximum permissible memorial sizes